GuidesRecipesAPI ReferenceChangelog

 }

-Poll GET /api/workflows/{workflow_guid}, until the state is completed and the plaid_link_token is populated.
+Poll GET /api/workflows/{workflow_guid} until state is completed and plaid_link_token is populated:

 {